biamat26/Scacchi/README.md

 This repository contains a project by https://github.com/amir650/BlackWidow-Chess that I'm using to learn Java.

-For the video lessons please refer to https://github.com/amir650/BlackWidow-Chess
+For the video lessons please refer to https://www.youtube.com/playlist?list=PLOJzCFLZdG4zk5d-1_ah2B4kqZSeIlWtt

+The original repository is https://github.com/amir650/BlackWidow-Chess.

 This repository is public just to allow the SonarQube analysis.